Rusty-spotted cat: Distribution and habitat

 The distribution of the rusty-spotted cat is relatively restricted.
 It occurs mainly in moist and dry deciduous forests as well as scrub and grassland, but is likely absent in evergreen forest.
 It prefers dense vegetation and rocky areas.

 In India, it was long thought to be confined to the south, but records have established that it occurs over much of the country.
 It was observed in eastern Gujarat's Gir National Park, in Maharashtra's Tadoba-Andhari Tiger Reserve and along India's Eastern Ghats.
 Camera trapping revealed its presence in Pilibhit Tiger Reserve in the Indian Terai and in Nagzira Wildlife Sanctuary in Maharashtra.
 In western Maharashtra, the rusty-spotted cat is breeding in a human dominated agricultural landscape, where rodent densities are high.
-In December 2014 and in April 2015, it was photographed by camera traps in Kalesar National Park, Haryana.
+In December 2014 and in April 2015, it was photographed by camera traps in the Kalesar National Park of Haryana.
 It was also recorded by camera traps in Mirzapur Forest Division of Uttar Pradesh in 2018.

 In March 2012, a rusty-spotted cat was photographed in Bardia National Park for the first time, and in March 2016 also in Shuklaphanta National Park, both in Nepal.

 In Sri Lanka, there are a few records in montane and lowland rainforest.
 There are two distinct populations, one in the dry zone and the other in the wet zone.

 In 2016, it was recorded for the first time in Horton Plains National Park at elevations of 2084–2162 m.